tweag/melon-property-tests/README.md

 Failing test-cases or parameters causing test-case failure have been commented out and market with `FAILURE`.
 These can be uncommented one-by-one to observe the failure and test if future work on the fund has fixed the issue.
+The REPL workflow described above might be a good fit in this case.